c6o/docs/content/guides/advanced.md

 ## Advertising Services

-To indicate that an application provides a well known API that is application independent, applications can advertise *services* by adding labels to the application spec.
+To indicate that an application provides a well-known API that is application-independent, applications can advertise *services* by adding labels to the application spec.

-For example, the verdaccio provisioner supports the NPM registry API.
+For example, the Verdaccio provisioner supports the NPM registry API.
 To advertise this, it contains the npm-registry service label in its application spec (see the [Application Spec reference](/reference/appspec.md) for more information).

 To find applications that support a specific service, a client provisioner uses the ProvisionerManager `getInstalledServices` method to find applications that advertise this service.
 For example: